 Plus, the APR on cashback credit cards can be much higher than the average credit card’s interest rates, which means it’s only really worth having one if you can afford to pay it off on time to avoid paying any interest.

-Cashback credit cards come in a few varieties, but usually they offer an introductory offer, which is a higher rate of cashback than the standard rate.
+Cashback credit cards come in a few varieties, but usually they have an introductory offer, which is a higher rate of cashback than the standard rate.

 After the introductory offer, the cashback credit card will give you a permanent rate of cashback.